eswong610/user-guide-docs/docs/schema.md

 Cost: Number,
 ```

 After you finish adding in the schema values.
-You will export them using module.export and it takes 2 parameters ("reference name", [name of the schema you called it]).
+You will export them where it takes 2 parameters ("reference name", [name of the schema you called it]).

+Step 5 - Export your schema using module.exports

 ```
 module.exports = mongoose.model('Product', ProductSchema);